OriginatorStar/MicroservicesChatBotBlazorSignalR-Showcase/README.md

 ### Assignment
 The goal of this exercise is to create a simple browser-based chat application using .NET.
-This application should allow several users to talk in a chatroom and also to get stock quotes from an API using a specific command.
+This application should (and will) allow several users to talk in a chatroom and also get stock quotes from an API using a specific command.

 ### Features